 Uranium enrichment most commonly occurs in gas centrifuges.
 After uranium is converted into gas, it is fed into centrifuges, which rotate at high speeds, to separate the slightly heavier U-238 from U-235.
 Each round of rotation in a centrifuge lowers the proportion of U-238 and increases that of U-235 in the sample.
 Uranium can be enriched to various levels, which fall into two categories:

 Any level of HEU can be used for a weapon, but HEU enriched to at least 90 percent, sometimes called weapons-grade uranium, is the most common.
-The more enriched the uranium is, the less of it is needed for a weapon.
+Higher levels of enrichment mean that less uranium is required to produce a weapon.
 That means warheads can be smaller and lighter, enabling missiles to cover greater distances and aircraft to deliver more weapons.